joseph0926/actflow/packages/next/README.md

 - **Does actflow ship a cache?** No. It standardizes _mutation flow_; keep using your existing cache (RSC tags, React Query, etc.).
 - **Do I need React Query?** No. Adapters are optional.
 - **How do I customize invalidation?** Inject `invalidate` in `defineAction(...)` or per-action via `defineActionWithTags(..., { invalidate })`.
-- **Where are retries/outbox?** On the roadmap; current focus is a solid server action rail and tag safety.
+- **Where are retries/outbox?** On the roadmap; current focus is a solid server action rail, tag safety, and form rail.

 ---